rolivieri/fabric-state-manager/README.md

         ...

-        sm "github.com/rolivieri/fabric-reset-world-state"
+        sm "github.com/rolivieri/fabric-state-manager"

         ...
     )
     ```

-3. Use inheritance (or composition) to extend the capabiltiies of your code by referencing the `RemoverCC` structure (which resides in the `statemanager` package you just imported) in your chaincode component:
+3. Use inheritance (or composition) to extend the capabiltiies of your code by referencing the `RemoverCC` structure (which resides in the `fabric-state-manager` package you just imported) in your chaincode component:

     ```
     type SampleChaincodeCC struct {